 In a post from the Gridblaze blog, Mikhail Choo, Founder and CEO of Gridblaze, lists his favorite user acquisition hacks for startups in the early, middle, and late stages.
-A Graduate of the Singapore Founder Institute and a Founder Showcase finalist, Gridblaze was recently acquired by an indisclosed Silicon Valley-based technology company for a reported seven figure amount.
+A Graduate of the Singapore Founder Institute, Gridblaze was acquired by an indisclosed Silicon Valley-based technology company for a reported seven figure amount.

 Below, To 1,000 and Beyond: Startup Growth Hack Strategies has been republished.

 “Build a better mousetrap, and the world will beat a path to your door.”

 Ralph Waldo Emerson’s theory of business success was on the right track, but there was one important ingredient he forgot to mention – the need to get the word out.
 Without a growing user base, even the most brilliantly designed mousetrap will eventually be gathering cobwebs in a dusty corner.

 Building that user base is a time-consuming activity.
 According to Gabriel Weinberg, you should plan on spending 50% of your time gaining customers.
 You might be looking at your to-do list wondering how you can focus on customer growth when you’re pulling all-nighters just to accomplish product development.
 The answer is simple, though the execution isn’t: you just gotta do it.